HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_result.png)

-5. Displaying the confirmation update dialog.
+5. The confirmation update dialog is displayed and details can be reviewed prior to update.
     - The confirmation dialog will contain the number of items to be updated and the update action.
     - Click "Update" to send the bulk update request.